wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

 There are 2 necessary elements:

 - **<ins>Directives</ins>**:<br>
-    It is a set basic configurations written in the [Ride programming language](#ridechappter).<br>
+    It is a set of basic configurations written in the [Ride programming language](#ridechappter).<br>
     They "inform" a compiler that we:

     - Use the Standard library of the 6th version;
     - Type of the script is dApp;
-    - The script will be assigned to an account (not an aseet).
+    - The script will be assigned to an account (not an asset).

     ```
     {-# STDLIB_VERSION 6 #-}